 A Business Tax Certificate is required before the business activities begin.
-Therefore, purchasing the Tax Certificate prior to opening the business is the first tax payment.
+Therefore, the tax is due upon original application prior to opening the business.
 In the State of Florida, all Business Tax Certificates (Occupational Licenses) expire on September 30.
 Therefore, the annual tax amount must be paid prior to October 1 each year.
-Generally, in late April or early May of each year, a Declaration of Information Form will be mailed to most City of Tallahassee Businesses.
+Generally, in April of each year, a Declaration of Information Form will be mailed to most City of Tallahassee Businesses.
 The renewal form must be completed and returned prior to June 15.
-This Renewal Form is the opportunity for the business to change annual variables that may apply (Inventory, square footage, number of employees, etc).
+This Renewal Form is the opportunity for the business to change annual variables that may apply (Inventory, square footage, number of employees, etc.).
 Failure to complete and return the form will result in an increased tax amount that is applicable for the next business tax year beginning October 1.
-Professional and some home-based business accounts will not receive an annual renewal form since the variables assigned to the business activity cannot change.
+Professional and home-based business accounts will not receive an annual renewal form since the variables assigned to the business activity does not change.

 Renewal by Mail

 Declaration renewal notices are sent out by May 1 to those accounts that paid a business tax for the last fiscal year.
 The Revenue Division mails this declaration as a courtesy.
-Simply complete and return the renewal notice to the City of Tallahassee Revenue Division before June 15, and a Business Tax invoice based on the declared values (plus a 25% penalty for not declaring) will be mailed to the current mailing address around August 15.
+Simply complete and return the renewal notice to the City of Tallahassee Revenue Division before June 15, and a Business Tax invoice based on the declared values (plus a 25% penalty for not declaring) will be mailed to the current mailing address the first week of July.
 Simply return the invoice to the City of Tallahassee Revenue Division, along with a check or money order for the amount of the Business Tax made payable to the City of Tallahassee.
 New Business Tax Certificates will be mailed generally within 10-days of receipt of payment.
-Tax Certificates for annual renewals will be mailed after October 1.
+Tax Certificates for annual renewal payments will be mailed before September 30.

 Am I exempt?

-Non-profits businesses that have obtained a 501 (c) 3 tax exemption are exempt from the business tax.
-However, obtaining a Business Tax Certificate is still required, but at no charge.
-There are also other exceptions for senior citizens, widows/widowers, farmers, schools, religious or charity fund raising organizations or business properties within the Historic Preservation Overlay (HPO).
-Please contact the Revenue office at (850) 891-8194 for assistance in determining exemption status.
-A business tax certificate may be required, but at no charge.
+Non-profits businesses that have obtained a 501 (c) 3 or 501 (c) 19 tax exemptions through the Internal Revenue Service are exempt from the business tax.
+However, obtaining a Business Tax Certificate is still required, but will be issued at no charge.
+There are also other exemptions for senior citizens, widows/widowers, farmers, schools, religious or charity fund raising organizations or business properties within the Historic Preservation Overlay (HPO).
+Please contact the Revenue office at (850) 891-6488 for assistance in determining exemption status.
+A business tax certificate may be required, but will be issued at no charge.

 Can I operate a business from a home?

-Yes and No. Certain businesses can operate from a residential property.
+Certain businesses can operate from a residential property.
 However, the business must be invisible to the public.
-Please review any applicable neighborhood covenants, which may restrict such activities thereby restricting the issuance of a Business Tax Certificate or cause zoning violations.
+Please review the city ordinance Chapter 10, Article VII, Section 412.2 for specific rules and regulations regarding home based businesses.
+In addition, please review any applicable neighborhood covenants, which may restrict such activities thereby restricting the issuance of a Business Tax Certificate or cause zoning violations.
 Before applying for a home-based business tax certificate, contact your Homeowners association and obtain the current covenants.
-Make sure to complete the home-based requirements form and forward with the business tax application.
+Make sure to complete and sign the "statement of home occupational owner" form and forward with the business tax application.